I recently had a conversation with a new writer about how awesome our regional conferences are in hopes she would attend. Her response?

 Well, guess what.
 I will never be an illustrator.
-Never, never, never, my artwork stinks!
+Never, ever, EVER, my artwork stinks!
 Because of this, I used to skip any sessions given by illustrators.
 Big mistake – there’s much to learn from them, especially if you’re a picture book writer!
-One of my favorite presentations was given by Paul O. Zelinsky, a fantastic illustrator.
+Two of my favorite presentations have been given by Paul O. Zelinsky and Floyd Cooper, two fantastic illustrators.

 There was also a time when I avoided talks given by historical writers, since I had no plans on ever writing historical fiction.
 Another big mistake because guess what I’m now editing?
 Yep.
 A historical novel.

 9. You could win something!

 Like door prizes!
 And if you don’t win, there’s always cookies at most conferences. 🙂

 After two days of listening to passionate authors share their stories, hearing advice from agents, editors, and art directors on how to make your work exceptional, feeling camaraderie with other writers, and immersing yourself in creativity and the beauty of books … you will drive home Sunday feeling energized and ready to tackle your own projects on Monday morning.

 Okay, you might also feel tired and a little brain-dead.